m-watkins1/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 ```

 <div class="evidence-box">
-  <strong>🔍 BIOLOGICAL EVIDENCE:</strong> Trout populations at West station (high pollution sensitivity)
-  crashed by <strong>${troutDecline}%</strong> from 2023 to 2024.
-This species-specific mortality at a single
-  location is the ecological smoking gun.
-Meanwhile, trout populations at North, South, and East stations
-  remained stable, proving the contamination is localized to the West station area.
-Bass (medium sensitivity)
-  showed moderate decline, while carp (low sensitivity) remained relatively stable—exactly matching the
-  toxicological profile of heavy metal poisoning.
+  <strong>BIOLOGICAL EVIDENCE:</strong> Trout populations at West station (high pollution sensitivity) crashed by <strong>${troutDecline}%</strong> from 2023 to 2024.
+This species-specific mortality at a single location is the ecological smoking gun.
+Meanwhile, trout populations at North, South, and East stations remained stable, proving the contamination is localized to the West station area.
+Bass (medium sensitivity) showed moderate decline, while carp (low sensitivity) remained relatively stable—exactly matching the toxicological profile of heavy metal poisoning.
 </div>

 ---